TritonDataCenter/java-manta/README.md

 # Java Manta Client SDK

-[java-manta](http://joyent.github.com/java-manta) is the Java SDK for interacting with Joyent's Manta system.
+[java-manta](http://joyent.github.com/java-manta) is a community-maintained Java SDK for interacting with Joyent's Manta system.

 At present, this SDK only supports the Manta data plane, and not the Manta compute component.